apiflask/apiflask/docs/configuration.md

 !!! warning

-    If the path you passed is a relative path, do not put a leading slash in it.
+    If the path you passed is relative, do not put a leading slash in it.

 !!! warning "Version >= 0.7.0"